bbgrabbag/code-talk/episode-2.md

     - Tools such as [Jira](https://www.atlassian.com/software/jira) allow project managers to easily assign features/bugfixes and other tasks to developers
     - The lifecycle of a new feature roughly goes through the following process:
         - Branch off the current development branch and start editting the source code.
-        - Commit finished code as wellas any unit/e2e tests.
-Merge
+        - Commit finished code as well as any unit/e2e tests.
+Merge in the latest development branch and resolve any conflicts.
-        - Push feature branch and createpull request.
+        - Push feature branch and create pull request.
-        - Merge feature branch intodevelopment branch and deploy itto test environments.
-Thisusually involves running testslinters to ensure old featuresaren't broken by new changes.
+        - Merge feature branch into development branch and deploy it to test environments.
+This usually involves running tests/linters to ensure old features aren't broken by new changes.
-        - Create `release/x.x.x` branchfrom development branch anddeploy to productionenvironments.
+        - Create `release/x.x.x` branch from development branch and deploy to production environments.
         - Rinse and repeat.